 It was just a normal life – family, husband, two daughters.
 Before the war, the youngest one was ten.

-I was running – with my husband – a family business.
-It’s a sewing factory producing clothes, specialising for military, Ministry of Defence, the last six or seven years.
-The factory, it’s still working, my husband carries on, I try and help as much as possible from a distance.
+I was running a family business with my husband.
+It’s a sewing factory producing clothes, specialising in military clothing, for the last six or seven years.
+The factory is still working, my husband carries on, I try and help as much as possible from a distance.

-Before the war, it was a very successful business, every season, every year.
+Before the war, it was a very successful business.
 It’s hard work, the family, house, sports, travelling…

-On 24th of February I woke up, I heard some noise, explosions, I just woke up and I called my husband and asked him ‘where are you?’
+On 24 of February I woke up, I heard some explosions, I just woke up and I called my husband and asked him ‘where are you?’
 He said ‘I’m in a big queue at a petrol station.’
-He said the war has started.
+He said the war had started.

 My children arrived, they woke up very early, got dressed and came to me, and asked – ‘Mum, what’s going on?
 Are we going to school?’
 I had no idea, I couldn’t understand what was going on.